singhsidhukuldeep/Google-Colab-Shell/README.md

 - [ ] Set-up tests for edge cases and changes verification
 - [ ] Set-up CI/CD pipleine (possibly using GitHub actions) to publish changes to PyPi
 - [ ] Improeve the doc-strings documentation to add more explanantion and examples
+- [ ] Find possibility to fetch output without locking the cell

 ## Say Thanks